gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Features for easier plugin authoring

+#### Nested DSL elements

 While it is easy for a plugin author to extend the Gradle DSL to add top level blocks to the DSL using project extensions, in previous versions of Gradle it was awkward to create a deeply nested DSL inside these top level blocks, often requiring the use of internal Gradle APIs.

 In this release of Gradle, API methods have been added to allow a plugin author to create nested DSL elements.
 See the [example in the user guide](userguide/custom_plugins.html#sec:nested_dsl_elements) section on custom plugins.

+#### Declaring the output of a task as a publish artifact

+In previous versions of Gradle, it was awkward to declare the output of a task as a publish artifact, in a way that deals with changes to the build directory and other configuration.
+A publish artifact makes a file or directory available to be referenced by a project dependency or published to a binary repository.

+TBD: The publish artifact DSL now accepts `Provider<RegularFile>` and `Provider<Directory>` instances, which allows a plugin author to easily wire up a particular task output as a publish artifact in a way that respects configuration changes.

 ### Better stale output cleanup